Last Updated on: 28th January 2026, 09:18 am

 Because it also helps people eat less and lose weight, many people without diabetes now use Ozempic for weight management.

-However, like many medicines, Ozempic can also cause side effects, and some of them may affect your mouth and teeth.
+However, like many medicines, Ozempic can also engender side effects, and some may affect your mouth and teeth.

 The term “Ozempic teeth” is not an official medical diagnosis.
 It’s a phrase people use to describe dental problems that may appear while taking Ozempic.

 Your mouth depends on saliva, good nutrition, and balanced acids to stay healthy.
-Ozempic can change these things by reducing appetite, causing dehydration, or leading to acid reflux.
+Ozempic can change these things by reducing appetite, causing dehydration, and/or leading to acid reflux.

 Dry mouth (called xerostomia) means there isn’t enough saliva to wash away food and bacteria.
-This can lead to:
+It can lead to:

 Tip: Drink plenty of water and chew sugar-free gum to increase saliva flow.